DomsDros/java-prog-project/README.md

 # java-prog-project

-This is the abstract that parkingDetails class would implement.
+This is the abstract Vehicle that parkingDetails class would implement.